MungaSoftwiz/alx-system_engineering-devops/README.md

-WRITE BASH SCRIPT TO PRINT WORKING DIRECTORY
+WRITE SCRIPTS TO PRINT VARIOUS COMMANDS IN SHELL

 This directory contains projects on various topics of shell such as:
   1.Shell navigation